RouterRoidz/WiiU-SWKBD-scripts/README.md

 # FAQ:

-Q: When I run the script, it doesn't connect to my console, and the script closes!
+### Q: When I run the script, it doesn't connect to my console, and the script closes!

 A: Make sure the IP address at the top of the script is set to that of your console's IP.
 You can get your IP address through programs like FTPiiU.
 Also make sure you have the `common.py`, `common.pyc`, `tcpgecko.py` and `tcpgecko.pyc` files in the same folder as the script(s).

-=

-Q: A folder named `__pycache__` was created!
+### Q: A folder named `__pycache__` was created!
 Should I be worried?

 A: No, that's a folder Python creates.
 Don't worry about it.

-=

-Q: I get an error that says `No module named 'tcpgecko'`!
+### Q: I get an error that says `No module named 'tcpgecko'`!

 A: Make sure the `common.py`, `common.pyc`, `tcpgecko.py` and `tcpgecko.pyc` files are in the same folder as the script(s).

-=

-Q: The script connects and sends, but the keyboard doesn't change!
+### Q: The script connects and sends, but the keyboard doesn't change!

-A: If you sent the script when the keyboard was open, press the Caps Lock key on the keyboard (the a↷A key) or re-open the keyboard.
+A: If you sent the script when the keyboard was open, press the Caps Lock key on the keyboard (the a↷A key) or close and open the keyboard.
 If it still doesn't change, there is a bug with the script.

 Please contact me on Discord `Randm#5310` or create an Issue here if that's the case.

-=

-Q: I've edited the script to have different keys, and the console now freezes when I send it!
+### Q: I've edited the script to have different keys, and the console now freezes when I send it!

 A: Revert the changes you made.
 If this happens with unmodified scripts, contact me ASAP.

-=

-=

 # What keys do what